Bert Mooney Airport: Airlines and destinations

-Passenger
+Passenger Service

+Bert Mooney gained a second destination airport, Denver International Airport, in 2022.
+The service to Denver was suspended shortly afterwards due to a pilot shortage.
+Service to Denver will resume in 2025.

 Accidents

 On November 7, 1950, a Northwest Orient Airlines plane carrying 21 people crashed into the East Ridge of Butte during a blizzard.
 All on board were killed.

 On March 22, 2009, a Pilatus PC-12 flying in from Oroville, California, crashed in Holy Cross Cemetery 500 feet from the airport, killing all 14 passengers and crew on board.